luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 Lastly, the library's main goal is to inform ML developers of the energy consumption of their model's training.
-GATorch does this by showing relevant visualisations and aggregated scores in a dashboard.
-GATorch exports the graphs and aggregations to \[Tensorboard\], which is a commonly used visualisation dashboard for ML workflows.
+GATorch does this by showing relevant visualizations and aggregated scores in a dashboard.
+GATorch exports the graphs and aggregations to **Tensorboard**, which is a commonly used visualization dashboard for ML workflows.
 We chose this tool as ML developers might already use it for plotting other metrics of their models and this would then seamlessly integrate with those metrics to give them a complete overview.
 GATorch provides these plots